carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 {: .challenge}

 > ## Differences Between Nodes
-> The cluster may not be homogeneous.
-Many HPC clusters have a variety of nodes optimized for particular workloads.
+> Many HPC clusters have a variety of nodes optimized for particular workloads.
 Some nodes may have larger amount of memory, or specialized resources such as Graphical Processing Units.
 {: .callout}

 > ## Units